webview/webview/README.md

 Please, see `counter-go` example for more details about how to bind Go controllers to the web UI.

+## Debugging and development tips

+On Linux every `log.Println()` would appear in the terminal output.
+So does every `console.log()` from the JS code and every JS error, so development is a very pleasant experience.

+On Windows you will see native logs only if you omit the `-H windowsgui` linker flag.
+In this case you will see a black CMD console attached to your app and output will be shown there.
+JS errors will be shown as popup dialogs.
+Unfortunately, `console.log()` output won't be shown at all.

+On MacOS if you run an app from the terminal - you get its standard output printed.
+If you run it from Finder or using `open` command - you don't see any logs.

 ## Webview for C/C++ developers

 ### Getting started